Managing illnesses and outbreaks in child care

 Child care staff

 Sick child care staff should not work.
-They must follow the child care centre's policy about sick employees.
+They must follow the child care centre's policy on sick employees.

 Sick children and child care staff should not return to the centre because they may be infectious.
 To prevent the spread of illness in the centre, sick children and child care staff must adhere to re-entry requirement.

-Children and child care staff can return to the child care centre when they are symptom-free of:
+Children and child care staff can return to the child care centre when they are symptom-free for at least:

 For other illnesses, refer to Caring for Kids.